-XV.
-Unethical Relationships Policy
+C. Unethical Relationships Policy

-There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as supervisor and employee or Future Professional and Employee).
+There are inherent risks in any romantic or sexual relationship between individuals in unequal positions (such as supervisor and employee).
 In reality, these relationships may be less consensual than perceived by the individual whose position confers power or authority.
 Similarly, the relationship also may be viewed in different ways by each of the parties, particularly in retrospect.
 Circumstances may change, and conduct that was once welcome may, at some point in the relationship, become unwelcome.

-Even when both parties have initially consented to romantic or sexual involvement, the possibility of a later allegation of a relevant Policy violation still exists.
+Even when both parties have initially consented to romantic or sexual involvement, the possibility of a later allegation of a relevant policy violation still exists.
 The School does not wish to interfere with private choices regarding personal relationships when these relationships do not interfere with the goals and policies of the School.
 However, for the personal protection of members of this community, relationships in which power differentials are inherent (e.g., supervisor/employee) are generally discouraged.
+Employee relationships with Future Professionals are prohibited.